aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/10-cloudformation-fundamentals/100-template-anatomy.md

 Parameters: 'set of parameters' (optional) # a set of inputs used to customize the template

+Rules: 'set of rules' (optional) # a set of rules to validate the parameters provided at deployment/update

 Mappings: 'set of mappings' (optional) # a mapping of keys and associated values

 Conditions: 'set of conditions' (optional) # conditions that control whether certain resources are created